sagemathinc/cocalc-doc/source/howto/jupyter-kernel-selection.rst

 The **currently active kernel's** "display name" is visible at the top right of the working area listing the cells.
 In most cases, it also shows a logo, which helps you identifying it.

+When you start a new notebook, the default kernel will generally be whatever kernel you last explicitly selected.
+You can override this by creating your own :ref:`default notebook template <default-template>`.

 .. note::